 Care should be taken filling out the next three sections, IV-VI.
 These relate to your employment information, income/expenses, and assets/liabilities.

 Section IV is asking you to put down your work history (along with the co-borrower), going back at least two years.
-This asks for the employer’s name/address, years on the job and in the line of work, your title, the type of business, and phone number.
+This requests for the employer’s name/address, years on the job and in the line of work, your title, the type of business, and phone number.
 If you are self-employed, there is a box for you to check.

 You need to fill out the same information for prior employers if you have been at your current job for less than two years, along with your monthly income.